1102131860/systolic_array/README.md

 1.1.2 Demonstrate your ability to implement a given algorithm in RTL using the best-practices learned in this class.

 1.1.3.
-Construct a good verification flow to ensure a successful tapeout.
+Construct a good verification flow that works across behavioral, post-syn, and post-apr to ensure a successful tapeout.

 1.2.1.
 Add input source and output select logic for your module, including LFSR and BIST function.